 - Explain the goal: to complete a writing task about animals that live in different kinds of habitats in Cuba.
 You may want to read through the writing task with students at this point. - Tell students that they will need to read an article before visiting the Museum, and read additional texts during the visit. - Distribute, read, and discuss the article, using the teacher notes to facilitate.

 Common Core State Standards

-RI.2.1: Ask and answer questions to demonstrate understanding of key details in a text.
+RI.K.1: With prompting and support, ask and answer questions about key details in a text.